-The Scouts were having an Iron Chef cooking competition.
-Alex, who has made pasta a gazillion times before, grabbed the pot with a towel.
-The handles were still too hot and scalded his hands.
+The Scouts were having an Iron Chef cooking competition with the other Troops in one of the common areas.
+Alex, who has made pasta a gazillion times before, grabbed the pot with a towel, which slipped.
 He dropped the pot of boiling water, which poured down his thighs.

-There was an adult paramedic with the other Troop who shared his campsite who ran to the scene and began treatment immediately.
+There was an adult paramedic with another Troop who ran to the scene and began treatment immediately.

-Max ran to get Peter, who had left the campsite momentarily to fetch salt.
+Max ran to get Peter, who had gone back to their campsite momentarily, to fetch salt.
 Because salt is the key to winning a cooking competition.

-Paramedic-guy led the first-responder care; Peter got Alex (and a panicked Max) into the car; another Adult-Scout-Leader drove them to Scott-White hospital in Temple.
+Paramedic-guy led the first-responder care; Peter got Alex (and a panicked Max) into the car; another Adult-Scout-Leader drove them to Baylor Scott-White Hospital in Temple.